mendix/docs/content/apidocs-mxsdk/apidocs/projects-api.md

 #### 3.1.3 Usage from Studio Pro

 After you have imported the Projects API App Service, an activity called 'CreateNewApp' is available under the 'ProjectsAPI' node in the Action dialog.
-For more information, see [Consumed App Services](/refguide/consumed-app-services).

 Reference the microflow below: